Table of Contents

 The Johnny Cash Songs I Kind Of Know

 As mentioned before I didn’t grow up listening to Johnny Cash.
 There are only a few country music artists I listened to, and for a fairly short period of time.
-I don’t listen to a lot of today’s country music, and country music of the 50s, 60s and 70s seemed pretty old-fashioned when I was a kid.
+And country music of the 50s, 60s and 70s seemed pretty old-fashioned when I was a kid.
 Still, there are few Johnny Cash songs I know.
 They are

 - Folsom Prison Blues

 - Walk The Line

 - God’s Gonna Cut You Down

 - Hurt (originally by Nine Inch Nails)

 I’ve also seen the Johnny Cash biopic Walk the Line starring Joaquin Phoenix and Reese Witherspoon.
 It’s been a few years since I watched that movie.
 There are likely some Johnny Cash songs in that film that I can’t remember now, but may come across this month.
 If I have time I might try to watch Walk the Line again.

 Before I start diving into the discography for the artists I’ve chosen I want to give a rundown of the impression I get of their music and their work.
 This may or may not be accurate.
 The point of this isn’t for me to tell you, “this is definitely what this artist’s music is/will be like” but for me to see if these impressions are correct as I go along.
 They may or may not be.